Lipschitz constant $\log{n}$ almost surely suffices for mapping $n$ grid points onto a cube: Abstract

 \section{Abstract}

-In 2018, the author, Kalu\v za and Kopeck\'a showed in \cite{DKK2018}, that the best Lipschitz constant for mappings taking a given $n^{d}$-element set in the integer lattice $\Z^{d}$, with $n\in \N$, surjectively to the regular $n$ times $n$ grid $\set{1,\ldots,n}^{d}$ may be arbitrarily large.
-However, there remains no known, non-trivial asymptotic bounds, either from above or below, on how this best Lipschitz constant grows with $n$.
+Kalu\v za, Kopeck\'a and the author show in \cite{DKK2018}, that the best Lipschitz constant for mappings taking a given $n^{d}$-element set in the integer lattice $\Z^{d}$, with $n\in \N$, surjectively to the regular $n$ times $n$ grid $\set{1,\ldots,n}^{d}$ may be arbitrarily large.
+However, there remain no known, non-trivial asymptotic bounds, either from above or below, on how this best Lipschitz constant grows with $n$.
 We approach this problem from a probabilistic point of view.
-More precisely, we consider the sequence space of all possible sequences in which the $n$th term is a configuration of $n^{d}$ points inside a given finite lattice.
-Equipping such spaces with their natural probability measure, we establish almost sure, asymptotic upper bounds of order $\log n$ on the best Lipschitz constant of mappings taking the $n$th element of the set sequence, that is an $n^{d}$-element subset of the given finite lattice, surjectively to the regular~$n$~times~$n$~grid~$\set{1,\ldots,n}^{d}$.
+More precisely, we consider the random configuration of $n^{d}$ points inside a given finite lattice and establish almost sure, asymptotic upper bounds of order $\log n$ on the best Lipschitz constant of mappings taking this set surjectively to the regular~$n$~times~$n$~grid~$\set{1,\ldots,n}^{d}$.

 \blfootnote{The author acknowledges the support of Austrian Science Fund (FWF): P 30902-N35.}